luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 This ouptut is 2 figures (line graph & heatmap) to visualise 3' or 5' bias.
 Each BAM file is represented by a different line.
 If you detect 3' bias at this stage you can either re-sequence (costly) or adjust for this bias in downstream analysis.

 ## Estimate TIN
 Evaluate RNA integrity at transcript level (transcript integrity number) - analogous to to RIN.
 Measure of RNA quality.
-TIN
+TIN range from 0 (worse) to 100 (best).

 ![enter image description here](https://www.researchgate.net/profile/Benjamin_Sigurgeirsson/publication/260841079/figure/fig5/AS:296675668185106@1447744400111/Gene-body-coverage-on-average-for-each-group-Both-RIN-10-and-RiboMinus-show-even.png)
 Colours represent different RIN values (RIN 0 = degraded; RIN 9 = high quality).
 The RIN 0 line (degraded RNA) shows more 3' bias.